alexbabits/quadratic-voting-dApp/README.md

 - The frontend sends data using a POST request with submitValue, your Next.js backend picks it up, processes it using the designated API route, and then commits this data to the database.
 - ran `npx hardhat init` with baseline javascript project.
 - `npx hardhat run scripts/deploy.js --network sepolia` to deploy `VoteToken`.
+- `npm install ws bufferutil utf-8-validate --save-optional` to fix warning bug in terminal for Next.js 13 with ethers.

 ## Next.js 12 vs 13 Notes
 - `pages` --> `app`.
 API routes are now API route handlers.
 They must be in `app`, recommended inside `app/api`.